dennedom/climaviewer/README.md

 ClimaViewer is a Linux-based tool designed to visualize and export temperature and humidity data from the DNT Raumklimastation RoomLogg PRO.
 It allows users to display real-time climate data and trends via a user-friendly web interface or in the console.

 ## Features
-* Temperature and humidity monitoring via web browser and console
+* Real-time monitoring of temperature and humidity via both web browser and console
-* Data export functionality for further analysis
+* Data export for further analysis
-* Graphical representation of trends over time
+* Visualized trends over time with graphs
-* runs out-of-the box with basic shell commands – no need to install additional environments like python or nodejs
+* Runs out-of-the-box with basic shell commands – no need for additional environments like Python or Node.js
-* basic Web-View (no extra webserver required) and extended Web-View (webserver required)
+* Basic web view (without a web server) and extended web view (requires web server)

 ## Requirements
-* Linux (e.g., Raspbian on Raspberry Pi)
+* Linux-based system (e.g., Raspbian on a Raspberry Pi)

 ## Configuration
-1) Modify the amount and the names of your channels in cw.sh (line 6-14)
+1) Adjust the number and the names of channels in cw.sh (line 6-14)
-2) Modify the names of your channels in web/climaviewer.php (line 250-254)
+2) Update the names of your channels in web/climaviewer.php (line 250-254)
-3) Modify the path to the SQLite DB in db.sh (line 4) and web/get_data.php (line 9)
+3) Update the path to the SQLite DB in db.sh (line 4) and web/get_data.php (line 9)

-Attach USB-Cable to your device (computer, Raspberry Pi, ...)
+Attach the USB cable to your device (e.g., Raspberry Pi or computer).

-## Web View
+## Web View Setup
-Create a crontab entry (__sudo crontab -e__):
+Create a cron job to fetch data every 5 minutes (__sudo crontab -e__):

 ```
 */5 * * * * /home/pi/ClimaViewer/cw.sh -j | /home/pi/ClimaViewer/db.sh >> /home/pi/ClimaViewer/logs/$(date '+\%Y-\%m')_ClimaViewer.log 2>&1
 ```
-This entry fetches data every 5 minutes.
-Paths have to be adapted to your environment.
+Update the paths according to your environment.

-Files from web-Subfolder have to be placed in a folder accessible by an already installed webserver (e.g., lighttpd).
-Example: /var/www/html/
+Copy the files from the web subfolder to a directory accessible by your web server (e.g., lighttpd).
+Example path: /var/www/html/.
 ![grafik](https://github.com/user-attachments/assets/a090c133-d87d-499c-afda-903b78d1f84a)

 ## Usage